How design for biodiversity can be applied in real urban contexts across Aotearoa, across a range of project types, scales, and conditions.

-Urban riparian restoration and shading
+Urban riparian restoration & shading

 Urban riparian restoration showing native vegetation re-established along an urban waterway to shade channels, stabilise banks, filter runoff, and provide habitat in Aotearoa New Zealand.